- California State

 While elementary subject matter preparation must be broad and comprehensive, secondary or single subject preparation is more specialized and focused.
 Furthermore, it is directly tied to the curriculum California has mandated for its middle and high schools.
 For example, in social science, subject matter preparation emphasizes the economics, geography, history and political science that is in the state curriculum framework.
 Therefore, a general preparation is somewhat less likely to prepare an individual to successfully teach this content to middle/high school students.

 For Single Subject areas the state has identified a package of exams.
-Depending on the content area, students will need to take Praxis II and/or Single Subject Assessments for Teaching (SSAT) or California Subject Examination for Teachers (CSET).
+Depending on the content area, students will need to take the California Basic Educational Skills Test (CBEST) and the California Subject Examination for Teachers (CSET).
 Are the exams difficult?
 In each subject area the package of exams includes tests of knowledge as well as written exercises designed to determine if an individual can read, then organize an analysis or present an analysis or solve a problem.
 Individuals with subject matter background and strong reading and writing skills are most likely to pass.

 Where to start for additional information.

 Contact a subject matter advisor in the appropriate area.
 Some work on a drop-in basis, others by appointment.
 For information about Multiple Subject (elementary school) and Single Subject (middle and high school) careers and curricula, stop by the Advising Center for Teaching Majors in Lassen Hall 2008.
-For detailed information about requirements for a teaching credential, visit the Teacher Preparation and Credentials (TPAC) Office in Eureka Hall 216.
-Study guides for the CSET and SSAT exams are available at bookstores.
+For detailed information about requirements for a teaching credential, visit the Teaching Credentials in Eureka Hall 401.
+Study guides for the CSET and CBEST exams are available at the Bookstores.

 California State University, Sacramento | Liberal Studies Program | Sacramento, CA 95819-6122 | (916) 278-6342